-The release of macOS Sierra 10.12.5 brings with it a universal panacea for problems with Sierra: install the latest Combo updater.
+Whenever problems strike after a macOS update, there is always the universal panacea: install the latest Combo updater.
 Time Machine not backing up hourly?
 Troubled by repeated prompts to enter your user password? iCloud Drive playing up?
-Install the latest Combo updater.
+Simply install the latest Combo updater.

 As I have explained before, there are good reasons why doing this can fix various problems.
-When you install an incremental or Delta update, e.g. from 10.12.4 to 10.12.5, only those system components which have changed in that update get replaced.
-If older components of macOS have become damaged somehow, those damaged files remain, and can result in odd problems.
+When you install an incremental or Delta update, e.g. from 10.12.5 to 10.12.6, only those system components which have changed in that update get replaced.
+If older components of macOS have somehow become damaged, then those damaged files remain, and can result in odd problems.

 A Combo update replaces all the components which have changed since the initial major release, which is inevitably greater.
 A Combo update is therefore more likely to fix problems which have arisen because of damage to macOS components.
 It can also rectify incomplete updates: although these should never happen, they sometimes do, leaving subsystems in a mess.

-The macOS Sierra 10.12.5 Combo update is available for download now as an offline installer.
+The macOS Sierra 10.12.6 Combo update is available from here as an offline installer.
 It is easy to use: once downloaded, open the disk image to mount it, and run the Installer package.

 But the job is not quite complete: there are a couple more tasks which you need to do before this refresh update is done.
 First, you need to open the App Store app and check for updates, in case applying the Combo update has reverted any regular components that came with it.

 There is also the interesting issue of Apple’s XProtect and other security configuration files, which are normally updated silently.
 Look at the list of updates installed by opening About This Mac, clicking on the System Report… button to open System Information, then selecting the Installations item in the Software list at the left.
 List the items by Install Date by clicking in that header, and order them from most recent at the top (click a second time in the Install Date header for that).
 Until you see a list with those normally silent updates, your Mac may be vulnerable.